 Multi-Value Project expands access to clean, renewable energy

-“Throughout this project, ITC’s ongoing commitment to operational excellence has been evident, as we’ve worked in close cooperation with landowners, communities, neighboring utility partners, contractors and suppliers,” said Krista Tanner, president of ITC Midwest.
-“The MVP 3 project substantially increases grid capacity and enhances system reliability while providing more efficient transmission of energy.
+“Throughout this project, ITC’s ongoing commitment to operational excellence has been evident, as we’ve worked in close cooperation with landowners, communities, neighboring utility partners, contractors and suppliers,” said Krista Tanner, senior vice president and chief business unit officer for ITC Holdings Corp. and president of ITC Midwest.
+“The MVP 4 project substantially increases grid capacity and enhances system reliability while providing more efficient transmission of energy.
 Through the construction of this new transmission line, ITC is pleased to provide greater access to renewable energy and positively contribute to the region’s economy and overall quality of life.”

 In addition, this line benefits communities by relieving stress on lower-voltage lines that deliver power to electric customers.
 Due to the interconnected nature of the grid, communities throughout the region can benefit from this transmission line, even if they are not located in close proximity to the project.